Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

       configurable: true
   })
 ```
-* **g.** At the bottom of the `view-model.js` declare the `PhotoAlbumModel` in the module `exports` to make this model accessible from the UI.
+* **g.** At the bottom of the `view-model.js`, outside the `PhotoAlbumModel` implementation, declare the `PhotoAlbumModel` in the module `exports` to make this model accessible from the UI.
 ```
 exports.PhotoAlbumModel = PhotoAlbumModel;
 ```
-* **h.** With the view model created, let's get back to our `main.js/main.xml` files to populate `ListView` with data.
+* **h.** With the view model created, let's get back to our `main-page.js/main-page.xml` files to populate `ListView` with data.
-Load the view model specifying its location in the project folder structure and then create an instance of the `PhotoAlbumModel`.
+In the `main-page.js` file, load the view model specifying its location in the project folder structure and then create an instance of the `PhotoAlbumModel`.
 ```
 var modelModule = require("./view-model");
 var model = new modelModule.PhotoAlbumModel();
 ```
 * **i.** Create a function called `onPageLoaded`.
-In this function we will set the `bindingContext` of the page to be our view model:
+In this function you will set the `bindingContext` of the page to be our view model:
 ```
 function onPageLoaded(args) {
     var page = args.object;